 - A list of how you demonstrate respect to others in your own daily life.

 Putting it all together, inspiring people to be confident is an essential ingredient for any business case.
-It affects not only team members’ attitude towards successful implementing of a project, but also clients, who seek to participate in a confident community.
+It affects not only team members’ attitudes towards the successful implementation of a project but also clients who seek to participate in a confident community.

-So, honor commitments and partnership in your business crew, and it will bring the big rewards of collaborating in a stimulating and self-reliant environment.
+So, honor commitments and partnerships in your business crew, which will bring the big rewards of collaborating in a stimulating and self-reliant environment.

 Of course, it takes time and energy, but it is worth it.
-It creates a long-term impact on the employee, for the team and your company.
+It creates a long-term impact on the employee, the team, and your company.

 How Can Leaders Inspire Confidence in Their Team?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!